SeifAta/memoria-md/README.md

 ---

-## Custom Study
+Custom Study

-1. Open **Custom Study**.
+1. Open Custom Study.
 2. Upload any lecture PDF.
 3. Wait for processing.
 4. Generate:
    - Clinical MCQs
    - Flashcards

-All study material is generated from the uploaded lecture.
+All study material is generated directly from the uploaded lecture.

+A sample lecture is included in the sample_data/ directory to quickly experience the complete workflow.

 ---

-# 📸 MVP Features
+📸 MVP Features

 ✅ Lecture-aware Teaching Blueprint